-- If your report does not involve possible abuse or neglect, but does involve possible violations of Minnesota Statutes or Rules that govern the facility, you should call the Department of Human Services, Licensing Division at 651-431-6500.
+- If a report does not involve possible abuse or neglect, but does involve possible violations of Minnesota Statutes or Rules that govern the facility, the staff member should call the Department of Human Services, Licensing Division at 651-431-6500.

-- Definitions of maltreatment are contained in the Reporting of Maltreatment of Minors Act (Minnesota Statutes, section 626.556) and should be attached to this policy.
+- Definitions of maltreatment are contained in the Reporting of Maltreatment of Minors Act (Minnesota Statutes, section 626.556) and are available upon request.